kimdoh/id_proto/week3/nested.md

 -----

-Let's write similar html code to the last example.
-The only different is that, rather than having two divs in sequence, this example nests one div inside another.
+Let's write similar html code to the [simple positioning example](single.md).
+The only difference is that, rather than having two divs in sequence, this example nests one div inside another.

 ```
 <html>